 What does the current generation of education impact evaluations in Africa look like?

-Twenty percent of the studies in our sample evaluate national policies.
-In addition to those, 25 percent of studies examine multiple treatment arms, going beyond the question of “what works” to try and answer the question “what works best.”
+Almost a fifth of the studies in our sample evaluate national policies.
+In addition to those, 35 percent of studies examine multiple treatment arms, going beyond the question of “what works” to try and answer the question “what works best.”
 Multi-arm evaluations can better inform policymakers on the right mix of interventions or help them choose—from a range of competing interventions—which to invest in.

 What do these evaluations teach us about education?